Versioning Scheme

 In addition, Laravel 5.5 coincides with the release of Laravel Horizon, a beautiful new queue dashboard and configuration system for your Redis based Laravel queues.

-Tip!!
-This documentation summarizes the most notable improvements to the framework; however, more thorough change logs are always available on GitHub.
+">Tip!!
+This documentation summarizes the most notable improvements to the framework; however, more thorough change logs are always available

 Laravel Horizon